Ehaan-Fashion/content-ops-starter/content/pages/index.md

     colors: bg-light-fg-dark
     type: GenericSection
 seo:
-  metaTitle: Home - Your Ultimate Guide to Blogging
+  metaTitle: Ehaan Fashion - Your Ultimate Guide to Blogging
   metaDescription: >-
     Join our community to share ideas, find inspiration, and elevate your blogging journey today!